BuildingSync/schema/proposals/2022/Add Emissions.md

 1. Added to AllResourceTotal:
 	- AnnualAverageGHGEmissions
 	- AnnualMarginalGHGEmissions
+  - AnnualGHGEmissionIntensity
 1. Added to ResourceUse -> Emissions -> Emission:
 	- EmissionsLinkedTimeSeriesIDs -> EmissionsLinkedTimeSeriesID
+  - **changed units on AvoidedEmissions from kgCO2e to MtCO2e to be consistent with GHG metric definition**
 1. Added to TimeSeries -> TimeSeriesReadingQuantity
 	- Enum "Emissions"
 1. Scenario Type changes by scenario_type: